BCC Communication Pathway

 Staff Alignment

-Staff alignment is not an organizational strategy.
-It is the necessary condition for the discipleship journey to move.
-When staff are aligned around the same goal, speaking the same language, and personally on the journey themselves, the pathway has its best chance of producing what the thematic goal requires.
+Staff alignment is the necessary condition for the discipleship journey to move.
+When staff are aligned, speaking the same language, and personally on the journey, the pathway has its best chance of producing what the thematic goal requires.

 Why This Tab Exists